andrewcooke/pytyp/pytyp.rst

 Context
 ~~~~~~~

-This all start as an attempt to improve JSON / Python inter-operability.
-That
-used some type–related code that naturally led to verification of type
+This started with a JSON library that described Python data using function
 annotations.
+That raised wider questions about "pythonic" types.
+To answer
-At which point I started writing this paper to record my
+those I started writing this paper, which soon took on a life of its own.
-internal dialogue about how types could be extended in Python.

-The paper then took on a life of its own and I rewrote the library to match
+When it settled, eventually, in a consistent approach, I rewrote the library
-the most consistent approach I could find.
+to match.

-So this is an exploration of one way to extend "types" in Python.
+So this is an exploration of one way to extend types in Python.
 The end
 result is implemented in a library called ``pytyp``.

 Roadmap